-This ricotta cheesecake is especially good.
-Just like this ricotta dessert, it's wonderfully light and has a pleasant vanilla flavor.
-Plus, it's such an easy recipe!
-You simply mix all the ingredients in one bowl, pour them into a baking dish, and bake.
+This ricotta cheesecake has the best texture!
+Just like ricotta dessert, it's wonderfully light with a pleasant vanilla flavor.
+Plus, it's easy!
+You simply mix the seven ingredients in one bowl, pour them into a baking dish, and bake.
+Unlike other cheesecake recipes (like this keto cheesecake), this one is easy and not too complex.

 Ingredients